y047aka/elm-reset-css/README.md

 This package is the Collection of Reset CSS in Elm.
 It helps you to reset base styles.

-You can use this package with `elm/html` or [rtfeldman/elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).

 ## Eric Meyer’s Reset CSS

 Version: 2.0